smsaladi/cryosparc2_public/README.md

     4. ssh accessible from lab computers
     5. port 39000 HTTP accessible from lab computers
     6. all standalone workers accessible from this node (ssh)
-    7. all clusters accesible from this node (can launch jobs)
+    7. all clusters accessible from this node (can launch jobs)
     8. reliable disk for holding database
 3. at least one worker node or cluster scheduler
     1. can be same as master